 That’s easier said than done.
 It’s hard enough to keep track of your customers, let alone get their contact info and sign them up for loyalty programs.
 These are unique problems facing mom-and-pop shops — big companies and internet businesses have easier methods for keeping customers engaged after the sale.

 Recognizing these challenges, we built our software to enable post-sale email marketing without asking for an email address or signing customers up for a program.
-Businesses that use our automated email marketing system (get a free demo) see 22% more repeat visits because you just set it and forget it — no emails to collect, no programs to promote.
+Businesses that use our automated email marketing system see 22% more repeat visits because you just set it and forget it — no emails to collect, no programs to promote.
 You can customize offers but we provide the templates and send the emails for you.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 At Womply, we respect and salute the owners and operators at American mom-and-pop shops.
 You do amazing work and are the foundation of the economy.
 On March 29, take a moment to reflect on your success and take some small steps to protect and improve your livelihood.